monkey-developers/monkeydevs.org/README.md

 - Articles/Blog page similar to epicweb.dev
 - Achievements page
 - Blurred image as placeholder image before fully loaded
+- Page for each dev with customized README
 - View count to blog posts
 - Share button to blog posts
-- Spinner monkey with 3dJS
+- Spinner monkey with three.js
 - Hamburguer button to sidebar in mobile
+- Projects page
+- Rss.xml of monkeydevs
+- Add sounds to site (insane)
+- Contribution graph of all monkeydevs (insane)